February 28, 2023

 The benefit of doing it this way rather than looping through the user records

-cuts down on the number of
+and using perform_later is that perform_all_later cuts down on the number of

 round-trips to the queue datastore.
 That means reducing Redis round trip latency